|

 using commmand IFSTOOL/MONIFS.

-This command operates receiving Audit Journal entries.
+This is done by receiving Audit Journal entries.

-The user profile running this command must have
+The user profile running this command must have special authority *AUDIT.

 The following events are detected: